Elsternwick Metropolitan Fire Brigade Station: Description

 Of the three MFB stations designed by Kelleher - Elsternwick, Yarraville and Flemington - in 1895, all remain extant today.
-Neither Yarraville nor Flemington are listed in the Register of the National Estate (RNE) or the Victorian Heritage Register (VHR).
-This building type is important in its ability to illustrate the portfolio of J T Kelleher, an important figure in Victoria's architectural history, especially as perhaps the first examples of his work after leaving the public service.
+Neither Yarraville nor Flemington are listed in the now defunct Register of the National Estate (RNE) or the Victorian Heritage Register (VHR).
+This building type is important in its ability to illustrate the portfolio of Kelleher, an important figure in Victoria's architectural history, especially as perhaps the first examples of his work after leaving the public service.
 In stylistic terms, the three stations are quite similar, but in condition and integrity Elsternwick is superior to Yarraville, and Flemington is superior in turn to Elsternwick.
 Nonetheless, Elsternwick remains in good condition and, at least from the exterior, strongly illustrates the main features of its type, and late 19th Century metropolitan fire stations as a broad group.

 It is uncertain as to how many of the 36 fire stations established by the MFB during the 1892-1896 remain today.
-The only other station from this period to be entered in either the RNE or the VHR is the Eastern Hill station, which was established as the MFB headquarters.
-Therefore, the former MFB station at Elsternwick is important as one of the few Melbourne metropolitan stations from the 1892-1896 period to be listed in the RNE or VHR, and provides a significant link to this period in the development of firefighting services.
+The only other station from this period to be entered in either the now defunct RNE or the VHR is the Eastern Hill station, which was established as the MFB headquarters.
+Therefore, the former MFB station at Elsternwick is important as one of the few Melbourne metropolitan stations from the 1892-1896 period to be listed in the now defunct RNE or VHR, and provides a significant link to this period in the development of firefighting services.
 Later periods are represented by the Port Melbourne and Hawthorn, built c.
 1910, and the Elwood and Carlton stations, built 1926-28.
 The original Insurance Companies' Fire Brigade Station at 447 Lt Bourke St is believed to be no longer extant.

 Condition and integrity

 The former fire station is in good condition.
 Its internal integrity is compromised by a number of changes that have occurred since the station closed in 1927.
 These changes pertain strongly to the building's use as a motor garage and showroom in the 1945-1989 period.
-It is currently used by ABC TV as office and studio space.
-Externally, the integrity is good, although the present roofing is not the original fabric (2001).
+It is currently used by the Australian Broadcasting Corporation as office and studio space.
+Externally, the integrity is good, although, As of 2001, the roofing was not the original fabric.